Do you know how important your LinkedIn profile is to new business these days?

 4) Your LinkedIn profile says you’re practicing in the 21st century

-Nearly half of investors want to connect with their advisors on social media but cannot find them or figure they are not on social media.
+Nearly half of investors want to connect with their advisors on social media, according to a 2014 Finect research report, but cannot find them or figure they are not on social media.
 Having a presence on LinkedIn will not only give your current clients a viable channel to communicate with you, but give prospective clients the opportunity to find you.

 Having a strong LinkedIn profile is a must these days.
 The above tips should help you create one, so take the time now to review/update your profile then add Connections as appropriate.
 Remember, the more information and more Connections you have the better impression you potentially leave prospective clients.